orchestral/testbench-dusk/README.md

 ### Custom Host and Port

-By default, Tesbench Dusk will start its own PHP server at `http://127.0.0.1:8000`.
+By default, Testbench Dusk will start its own PHP server at `http://127.0.0.1:8000`.

 You can customize this by replacing the `$baseServeHost` and `$baseServePort` such as below: